 If we put the microwave in a cabinet below, can’t we have the best of both worlds?

 This is a question we hear time and time again at Sharp.
 And while many bloggers will advise you to install a microwave in your kitchen cabinets, we strongly advise against it.
-A microwave oven, designed exclusively for a kitchen countertop, has vents that are built into the back of microwave.
-If installed into a cabinet, these vents will be blocked and unable to release steam from the microwave,.
+A microwave oven, designed exclusively for a kitchen countertop, has vents that are built into the back of the microwave.
+If installed into a cabinet, these vents will be blocked and unable to release steam from the microwave.
 Talk about a fire hazard for your kitchen.

 Free Up Counter Space with a Microwave Drawer